SecretRecipe/mining-tools/nimiq/monitor-noncer-pro/README.md

 # monitor-noncer-pro
-This tool uses the Noncer Pro API to monitor the status of the miner.
+This Python program uses the Noncer Pro API to monitor the status of the miner.
 If the hashrate is 0 for 60+ seconds, or if the miner can't be reached, an email alert is sent.

 ### Usage
 - Make sure to have Python installed.
 The only dependency that isn't built in is `requests`, install using `pip install requests`